kaihendry/dabase.com/content/blog/Serverless_or_K8S.md

 https://youtu.be/qjTiNTu1A9w?t=1682

-Deploying with Serverless is radically simpler compared to different HTTP ingress solutions for k8s.
+Deploying with Serverless is radically simpler compared to different HTTP ingress / meshing solutions for k8s.
 Furthermore deploying and _rolling back_ serverless functions typically take <5s!

 Measure a roll out an Application on a typical k8s cluster.
 It will not be less